📞 (563) 513-8771 | ✉️ [email protected] | 📲 Get the App

 What is a good cap rate for rental property?

 In Des Moines, 8-12% is good.
 Above 10% is excellent, 6-8% is average, below 6% may indicate overpriced property.
 Higher cap rates often mean higher risk areas.
+See current Des Moines cap rates by neighborhood.

 What is cash-on-cash return?

 It measures annual return on the cash you invested (down payment + closing + repairs).
 Formula: Annual Cash Flow ÷ Total Cash Invested × 100.
 Target 10%+ for excellent returns.
+Use our mortgage calculator to estimate your investment costs.

 How much cash flow should a rental generate?

 Target $200-500+/month after all expenses.
 Under $200/month leaves little margin for surprises.
 Negative cash flow is generally not recommended unless banking on appreciation.
+Suburbs like Grimes and Altoona often offer strong cash flow opportunities.

 What is the 1% rule?